 - Focus Curve Distortion: If an ordinary lens is used for focusing the laser beam, then the focus lies on a sphere.
 Projecting the image on a flat field will result in varying spot size (a circle beam will become more elliptical as it gets far from the origin).

 Distortions 2 and 3 can be corrected by using an F-Theta lens, which transforms the focus from a sphere to a plane.
-Mathematically, the F-Theta lens is transforming tan(theta) to theta itself, resulting in L*theta projection as oppose to L*tan(theta).
+Mathematically, the F-Theta lens is transforming tan(theta) to theta itself, resulting in L*theta projection as opposed to L*tan(theta).

 Galvanometer Intensity Problem